 The Museum staff has developed a comprehensive plan to protect the health of our visitors, staff, volunteers and collections.
 Following recommendations from the Commonwealth of Virginia and additional guidance from the Army’s Public Health Center, we are committed to ensuring a safe and first-rate visitor experience.

-Please take a moment to review the special information regarding opening as you plan your visit.
+Please take a moment to review the special information regarding opening as you plan your visit and check out this special message from the Museum Director.

 The enhanced health and safety protocols we have put in place include: